-Only a few minutes after entering Zebra Slot Canyon, the walls will feel like they are closing in on you.
-You’ll soon reach a point at which the floor of the canyon is filled with (very cold!!) water, anywhere from ankle to waist deep.
+Only a few minutes after entering Zebra Slot Canyon, the walls start to feel like they’re closing in on you.
+Eventually, you reach a section of the canyon filled with water (very cold water!!), anywhere from ankle to waist deep.
 This is where the fun begins!

-After wading your way through a few murky sections of water-filled canyon, you will catch your first glimpse of the distinctive stripes that give the canyon it’s name.
-To actually get into the “zebra” section of the canyon will require a bit of work.
-The canyon becomes so narrow you’ll have to carefully squeeze through sideways.
+After wading through a few sections of murky water, you’ll catch your first glimpse of the distinctive stripes that give the canyon its name!
+To actually get into the “zebra” section of the canyon requires some effort.

-At one point, the canyon walls become so narrow that you won’t be able to fit through sideways.
-Instead, you’ll need to push your body up the wall, using your feet as support on the opposite wall.
-Then, scoot yourself over a few feet until the canyon is wide enough to fit sideways again, before dropping back down.
-It sounds complicated, but it’s actually a ton of fun!
+At one point, the canyon walls become so narrow that you can’t fit through sideways.
+To get through, you have to push your body up the wall, using your feet on the opposite wall for support.
+Then, slowly scoot over a few feet until the canyon is wide enough to fit sideways again.

 Once you’ve made it to the “zebra” section, there is enough room to move around reasonably comfortably.
 When we hiked in mid-April, this section of the canyon was entirely clear of water.